ohadg1/BalancedCodesKnuth/README.md

 Our implementation supports various input lengths and alphabet size of upto 10 symbols.
 We also added some improvements for the algorithm, making it better for various cases.

+A documented details can be seen in *description.pdf* file.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.